countable-web/open-source-corporation/hr/ADMIN_POSTING.md

 `cta`

-If you love helping a team stay organized, online research, and are enthusiastic about communicating with a diverse set of stakeholders, let's chat!
+If you love helping a team stay organised, online research, and are enthusiastic about communicating with a diverse set of stakeholders, let's chat!

 `responsibilities and skills`